droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 ## <span id="optimization">Optimization</span>

-The above example will work, but fall's apart when you have more than one test.
-As the `PostgreSQL` container is started for every test.
-This is not a problem for a small amount of tests, but as the amount of tests grow, the time it takes to run them will grow as well.
-So we can optimize this by starting the container once for all tests in the test class. xUnit has a feature for shared context called `Class Fixtures` that we can use for this.
+The initial example is functional but becomes inefficient when multiple tests are involved, as it starts the PostgreSQL container for each test.
+This isn't an issue with a small test suite, but as the number of tests increases, so does the total test execution time.
+To optimize, we can start the container once for all tests within a test class, using xUnit's `Class Fixtures` for shared context.

-We take the original `PostgresUsersTests` class and change it to the following:
+Here's how we adapt our `PostgresUsersTests` class:

 ```csharp
 public class PostgreSQLFixture : IAsyncLifetime